Kidney Stone Symptoms: 10 Signs You Should Know

 6. Urinary frequency

-Kidney stones can cause urinary frequency or urgency, which occur when the stone is close to the vesicoureteral junction (the area where the ureter and bladder meet).
+Kidney stones can cause urinary frequency or urgency, particularly when the stone is located near the vesicoureteral junction, where the ureter meets the bladder.

 7. Decreased urine output

-Decreased urine output or inability to urinate can occur when the kidney stone totally or partially blocks the urinary tract.
-This can happen in the ureter, bladder or urethra.
+Decreased urine output or difficulty urinating may occur when a kidney stone partially or completely blocks the urinary tract, including the ureter, bladder, or urethra.

 8. Blood in the urine